 The fact is, Sony either see no profit in custom controllers, elite or otherwise, or they don’t care.
 I hope it’s the former because that can change, but I fear it is the latter.

-Either way, it is a shame, Sony could make a killing by allowing players to purchase their own personalised controller, with or without the little bits like paddles and electronic remapping.
+Either way, it is a shame.
+Sony could make a killing by allowing players to purchase their own personalised controller, with or without the little extras, like paddles and electronic remapping.
 Microsoft is halfway there with their Elite controller–you can’t customise the colour–Sony should surely, at the very least, test the waters.
 Maybe an elite controller, or a simple customization tool, before doing both.

 To be fair to Sony, they do offer a multitude of different colours for the Dualshock 4, there are the reds, blues, silvers, golds and even hideous camouflage.
 But what about pink, orange, green, yellow–colours less popular but still desired?
 If they won’t let us customise, at least bring out every colour known to man, because that would be far more expensive to them than offering a customisation service and might facilitate a change in beliefs.
 One can dream.
 No?